The 8 Best Things to Do in Bhaktapur

 Most people come to Bhaktapur only for a day trip and return back to Kathmandu by the evening.
 Bhaktapur is a great place, and if you have time, it is easy to spend 3-4 days here.

-Best Budget Hotel in Bhaktapur:
+- Best Budget Hotel in Bhaktapur: Hostel Swastik

-Best Mid-Range Hotel in Bhaktapur:
+- Best Mid-Range Hotel in Bhaktapur: Peacock Guesthouse

-Best High-End Hotels in Bhaktapur:
+- Best High-End Hotel in Bhaktapur: Hotel Bhadgaon

-FAQs: Best Places to Visit in Bhaktapur
+FAQs: Best Things to Do in Bhaktapur

 Is Bhaktapur worth visiting?